 With the mess of falling leaves, you’ll want to make sure your gutters and spouts are cleaned out to prevent clogs!

 A little proactive maintenance can go a long way when it comes to your lawn and garden once spring comes around!
 We always advocate for our customers to be proactive and not reactive- especially when it comes to your home!
-So save yourself the backache and get outside this weekend and give your home some TLC.
+So save yourself the backache and get outside this weekend and give your home some TLC, and don’t forget, TGS Insurance is here for you and all of your homeowners insurance needs.

 Source Used: The Spruce